caglarturali/caglarturali.github.io.bak/README.md

 - It's not required but I'd appreciate if you credit me. :innocent:

-**Note:** If you'd like to use more Font Awesome icons than already in use, you need to import them in [Main.js](src/components/Main.js#L7), as stated [here](https://github.com/FortAwesome/react-fontawesome#build-a-library-to-reference-icons-throughout-your-app-more-conveniently).
+**Note:** If you'd like to use more Font Awesome icons than already in use, you first need to import them in [icons.ts](src/theme/icons.ts#L3), as stated [here](https://github.com/FortAwesome/react-fontawesome#build-a-library-to-reference-icons-throughout-your-app-more-conveniently).

 #### Credits